gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 ## infinite pool of maybe-projects (in order of random)

+- alternatives to css - artistic-y/creative-y alternatives to css /// port of alternatives to web? swiftui for web? qt for web?
+- mp3s cannot loop - PSA/educational site/dive into mp3 format/looping/ableton default export, etc.
+- better PWA support for [1940s.nyc](https://1940s.nyc/) - this [issue/discussion](https://github.com/jboolean/1940s.nyc/issues/876)
+- audio "api" generator - not really an api -- more a comedy project, but exciting nevertheless
+- secret movie project - more soon!
+- secret project around food (it's worth the wait/reveal, hopefully)
+- not using clustering in maps -- very hot topic for me. educational/PSA/mapping
 - "rankist" - drop a bunch of files? or text lines? and be asked which you prefer until you rank them in some order
+- like typeracer but for regex
-- exif web viewer - same as plist, all browser based, for one or multiple images
+- exif web viewer and/or cleaner! - same as plist, all browser based, for one or multiple images
 - sqlite - same as plist/exif, export as csv
 - pong a day - inspired by Pippin Barr's [Pongs](https://pippinbarr.com/pongs/info/), make a number of variations on some """easily understandable""" game. something to do with pushing a ball into a net (with physics/gravity/3d??) but some element of the game is distorted? something simpler?
-- mp3s cannot loop - PSA/educational site/dive into mp3 format/looping/ableton default export, etc.
-- better PWA support for [1940s.nyc](https://1940s.nyc/) - this [issue/discussion](https://github.com/jboolean/1940s.nyc/issues/876)
-- secret movie project - more soon!
 - weird zoom/online chat with face detection?
 I had a draft in march 2020 - is this still something I want to do
-- alternatives to css - artistic-y/creative-y alternatives to css /// port of alternatives to web? swiftui for web? qt for web?
-- like typeracer but for regex
-- secret project around food (it's worth the wait/reveal, hopefully)
-- not using clustering in maps -- very hot topic for me. educational/PSA/mapping
 - how to run django on a $5 digital ocean vps i.e. how to not use heroku/render? this will be exciting for me because my default of using heroku/render is ruinuous. will dokku ([suggested to me on HN](https://news.ycombinator.com/item?id=37492560)) the solution I've been looking for all my life?
-- audio "api" generator - not really an api -- more a comedy project, but exciting nevertheless
 - something that tracks how many times I open gmail per day (I don't want to know)
 - something about digital smells?
 - something about restaurant reviews?